3ddavies/Koneko-chan-Discord-Bot/Command Documentation.md

 #### anako:
 Usage: ```!anako```

-Allows an admin to post a message as if it were the bot.
+Allows an admin to post a message as if it were [Koneko](#koneko).
 After issuing the command, if you have to correct permissions, you will get a message saying "Awaiting instruction".
 If you now switch to the command prompt, you will see 'Say: ' you can now type whatever you wish and upon pressing enter it will be posted from the bot's account.
-PLEASE NOTE: The bot cannot process other commands while in this mode so once you have finished typing, type ```/halt/``` in the command prompt to put allow Koneko to continue processing commands.
+PLEASE NOTE: The bot cannot process other commands while in this mode so once you have finished typing, type ```/halt/``` in the command prompt to put allow [Koneko:](#koneko) to continue processing commands.

 #### arclog:
 Usage: ```!arclog```